mlewis-everley/OPR-house-rules/README.md

 In the case none of the above apply (or there are an equal number of 1's and 6's), then the unit is staggered as usual.

+*NOTE: If the unit has `tough` then they ignore the initial wounds as per the basic wounds rules*

 ## Reactions (Advanced)

 A simple reactions system allows a unit to act when it is not their turn, to a limited degree.
 A unit can only perform **one** of the actions below a turn, but a commander can also spend boost points (advanced rules) to allow units to perform additional reactions.